vladmish1993/laravel/README.md

 https://prnt.sc/lcvTm0Q359nv
 https://prnt.sc/TGm_sdyuXinS

-Profile editing - validations added, for text - from 100 to 5000 characters, for resume - PDF format and size up to 10Mb.
+Profile editing - validations added:
+for text - from 100 to 5000 characters,
+for cv - PDF format and size up to 10Mb.
 There are also multiple additions of user skills.
-These skills are supposed to sort vacancies for a specific user (not implemented at the moment).
+These skills are supposed to sort vacancies for a specific user.
-The user can register as an employee and as a emlpoyer as well. https://prnt.sc/W-cCNL_NdGbo
+https://prnt.sc/W-cCNL_NdGbo
 https://prnt.sc/YU_4YChtbyhg